 • Pasta/ Rice Noodles – a few different shapes and sizes for noodle dishes and soups.

-• Rice – white, brown, and arborio for rice dishes, adding to soups and adding to bean salads, and making risotto.
+• Rice – white, brown, and arborio for rice dishes, added to soups, bean salads, and risotto.

 • Beans – to add to rice, make bean salads, use in tacos or burritos, or add to soup.